Bob Butehorn: St. Bonaventure Bonnies

-Butehorn's coaching career began as an assistant to the Maryland Terrapins men's soccer program.
-Butehorn became the head coach for the St. Bonaventure Bonnies men's soccer program in 1995, where he coached them until 1999.
+He became the head coach for the St. Bonaventure Bonnies men's soccer program in 1995, serving until 1998.
 In 1997, he had the program's winningest season at the time, posting a 12–6–0 record.
 At St. Bonaventure, Butehorn coached the only Atlantic 10 Conference Player of the Year in school history.

 Butehorn's final record at St. Bonaventure was 34–32–4.